Duxah/FreePCB-2/ECDS.md

 Program features:

-* Support for multi-page circuit design
+*Support for multi-page schematic design

-* Support for multi-graphic symbols of parts
+*Support for multi-graphic part symbols

-* Export to popular netlist formats
+*Export of netlist to PADS-PCB (supported by OrCad KiCad DipTrace Altium Eagle EasyEda, etc.)

-* No component libraries required for operation
+*No component libraries required

-* Ability to move part pins directly in the main window of the circuit editor.
+*Ability to move part pins directly in the main schematic editor window.

-* Import bitmap as background image.
+*Importing a bitmap.

-* Pass-through numbering of parts
+*Continuous numbering of parts

-* Search for any part attributes for all projects in the parent folder
+*Search for a part by attribute and import from adjacent projects

-* Interpage attribute synchronization
+*Synchronizing attributes between pages

-* DRC check
+*DRC check

 ![](pictures/ECDS.gif)